Rhonda Jewel is a Holistic Pet Care Practitioner and owner of Holistic Pet Care, LLC.

 Is There a Problem With Today's Traditional Vet-Care System?

 In veterinary school, very little time is spent in learning true nutrition for animals.
 What vet students are taught is coming from industry reps of pet food companies.
-They sell and “prescribe” their processed foods, rather than information on how to keep pets healthy using good nutrition and alternative treatments.
+They sell and “prescribe” their processed foods, rather than sharing information on how to keep pets healthy using good nutrition and alternative treatments.

 Although conventional veterinary treatment is excellent at diagnostics, it mostly treats our pets’ symptoms and does not address the root cause.
 Your vet and his team are good at providing answers to the question: What’s wrong with my pet?